Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Proposed Methods

-\item \textbf{Tabnet}: Tabnet is a deep learning model for tabular data proposed by \citet{arik2021tabnet}.
-It uses a sequential attention mechanism to choose which features to reason from at each step in the sequential architecture.
-The feature selection is instance-wise, which means it can be different for each input.
-The Tabnet is implemented here using \texttt{Pytorch} \citep{paszke2019pytorch}.
+\item \textbf{TabNet}: TabNet is a deep learning architecture for tabular data that uses sequential attention to select relevant features at each decision step \citep{arik21:a}.
+Feature selection is performed on a per-instance basis, allowing the model to adaptively focus on different features for different inputs.
+We use the PyTorch implementation \citep{pytorch}.

-\item \textbf{FT-transformer}: The FT-transformer is a simple adaptation of the transformer architecture \citep{vaswani2017attention} for tabular data, proposed by \citet{gorishniy2021revisiting}.
-It uses a parallel attention mechanism (from the transformer architecture) and a module embedding for categorical and numerical features.
-In a broader view, it transforms all features into embeddings and apply a stack of transformer layers.
-We use \texttt{Pytorch} to implement the FT-transformer. \end{itemize}
+\item \textbf{FT-Transformer}: The FT-Transformer is an adaptation of the transformer architecture \citep{vaswani:17a} for tabular data, proposed by \citet{gorishniy:21a}.
+It applies embeddings to both numerical and categorical features, followed by a stack of transformer layers with parallel attention.
+We use the PyTorch implementation. \end{itemize}

-We decided not to perform a hyperparameter optimization in the machine learning models.
-We use the hyperparameter default values in all methods to avoid the cost of the hyperparameter tuning and to have a more robust/practical approach (not dependent on model tuning).
-Adding to that, we do not perform any additional reservoir simulation beyond those already used in the ES-MDA method.
+We chose not to perform hyperparameter optimization for the ML algorithms.
+Instead, we use the default hyperparameter values provided by each implementation to avoid the computational cost of tuning and to promote a more robust and practical approach that does not rely on model-specific calibration.